-The bees will only fill this up once they have filled up the lower chambers, which is why this type of beehive is so popular.
+The honey bees will only fill this up once they have filled up the lower chambers, which is why this type of beehive is so popular.

 It’s a great way to ensure you take just enough without putting the survival of your honey makers at risk.

-Pros to Choosing The Langstroth Hive
+Pros of Choosing The Langstroth Hive

 - Readily available and reasonably priced.

 - Interchangeable parts mean you can get supplies from multiple manufacturers.